el-halaby/20-Newsgroup/README.md

 The "Data" directory contains the 20 text files, each text file contains a number of posts.
 The dataset was downloaded from: https://www.kaggle.com/crawford/20-newsgroups.
 To run the program, make sure to download the "Data" folder and execute the script "newsgroup.py".

+If you find any errors, mistakes or bugs, please let me know.
+Feel free to comment.